-One positive thing that came out of this pandemic is that many bridal shops and other vendors put their creativity to work in order to keep their businesses afloat and help brides continue to plan their weddings.
+One positive thing out of this pandemic is that many bridal shops and other vendors put their creativity to work.
+This creativity has kept their businesses afloat and helped brides continue to plan their weddings.

-Many bridal boutiques introduced the concept of virtual shopping appointments where brides would be shown wedding gowns by a bridal stylist over a virtual chat like FaceTime or Zoom.
-Once a bride had narrowed down their selections, the dresses would be shipped to their home for them to try on.
+Many bridal boutiques introduced the concept of virtual shopping appointments.
+Where brides would be shown wedding gowns by a bridal stylist over a virtual chat like FaceTime or Zoom.
+Once a bride had narrowed down their selections, dresses would be shipped to their home for them to try on.

 Another side effect of the pandemic is that some bridal designers had to postpone the release of their latest collections.
-However, this hasn’t been the case with all designers, so be sure to ask your bridal stylist about whether certain styles and collections will be available if you are looking for a brand new style from a particular designer.
+However, this hasn’t been the case with all designers.
+Be sure to ask your bridal stylist about whether certain styles and collections will be available.
+Especially if you are looking for a brand new style from a particular designer.

-For brides that are able to shop for their gowns during the pandemic, their shopping experience will look a bit different than pre-COVID-19, but rest assured that your bridal stylist will do everything in their power to make your shopping experience as magical as possible.
+For brides that are able to continue dress shopping during the pandemic, the dress shopping experience will look a bit different than pre-COVID-19.
+Rest assured that your bridal stylist will do everything in their power to make your shopping experience as magical as possible.

-Keep in mind that policies vary from shop to shop, as different cities and provinces have their own rules and regulations for retail businesses operating during the pandemic.
+Keep in mind that policies vary from shop to shop.
+Different cities and provinces have their own rules and regulations for retail businesses operating during the pandemic.
 However, most shops are limiting the size of brides’ entourages and requiring all visitors to wear masks.

 Contact your bridal shop to learn more about how they are handling things during the pandemic.